 In 1878, the United States was the only nation producing light bulbs, safety elevators, ventilation fans, telephones, advanced electrical systems, most of the planet’s locomotives, plus thousands of other independent inventions.

-The keepers of America's secrets, Secretary of War, Alexander Ramsey, and a Mr. X, the Secret Service's director, realized that a combination of these fantastic new inventions would allow them to hide extensive facilities underground, which function as practically as visible buildings.
+The keepers of America's secrets, Secretary of War, Alexander Ramsey, and a Mr. X, the Secret Service's director, realized that a combination of these fantastic new inventions would suddenly allow extensive underground facilities, to function as practically as visible buildings.

-They took this vision to President Rutherford B. Hayes:
+They took this concept to President Rutherford B. Hayes:

 “Our nation's wonderful rights and freedoms have created a ruthless group of industrial dictators, who pay attorneys to bribe officials, and hoodlums, to eliminate everything else in their way."

 "Since the Secret Service opened in 65, it has publically operated as presidential guards, and badge carrying constables chasing counterfeiters."